Sri Lanka University & Campus School Education News - ශ්රී ලංකා විශ්ව විද්යාල පුවත්

-Good news for students.Campus Handbook for University entrance has been already printed in three languages and will be released Today (January 16) to www.ugc.ac.lk website.
+Finally Good news for students.Campus Handbook for University entrance has been released & student can buy from island-wide agents / bookshops.
+Student can apply via www.ugc.ac.lk website.

-UGC says Students can only apply through the Internet this time.
+UGC says Students can Only apply through the Internet this time (Only Apply via Online).

 2016/2017 University Academic Year students read this full article.
 (Important)